JunaidMazharMuhammad/JunaidMazharMuhammad/README.md

 ### Hi there 👋
-### My Name is Junni, I like to solve problems and code.
-I am currently working fulltime as a Frontend Engineer.
+### Currently working as a Senior Full Stack Engineer..
 ### I love to communicating with people!
 Sort of an extrovert..
 ### Feel free to reach me anytime!